Allan Schwartz, LCSW, Ph.D. was in private practice for more than thirty years. He is a Licensed Clinical Social Worker in the states

 7. Low self esteem and self doubt can be so anxiety provoking that there is a strong need to practice avoidance.

 8. For the psychotherapist who wished he could be like his psychiatric patients, there is an expressed desire to get away from the exhausting and stressful work and to be nurtured, just like his patients.
 He then did admit that he would never want the type of awful problems that come with schizophrenia, such as hearing voices and experiencing other types of frightening hallucinations.

 9. Finally, there was the patient with schizophrenia who was in the hospital after suffering another decompensation, and who told me she keeps going off her medication because she is fearful of being mentally healthy.
 Handling bills and the chores of daily life felt like too much for her.
 On medication, she was aware of the obligations she had.
 Off the medication, she did not have to deal with reality.
 This was a woman who did not have a loving and caring family who would help her adjust to life as a healthy person.
 If, at the time, she had that family support, she might have made it.

+Take the first step towards better mental health – start with a mental health quiz.
 What are your comments, questions and experiences with this type of problem?

 Allan N. Schwartz, PhD.

 Keep Reading By Author Allan Schwartz, LCSW, Ph.D.